wkumler/mzsql/README.md

 consistent and transferrable syntax for queries, indexing and binary search for rapid data extraction, benefit from multi-file aggregations of data, can store processed data alongside, and are established as an industry standard.

+Multiple efforts have revealed where SQL is acknowledged as an excellent solution for MS data, including

+  1. Metabolomics Workbench
+  2. MassQL development
+  3. Spectra package backends

 ### Consistent and transferrable syntax

 SQL is widely known and understood.
 Transforming MS data into a format that can be queried using SQL allows